 RPMS Contract Health Mgt.
 Information System User Guide [PDF - 1.43MB]

 - For those sites that are not using RPMS, the preferred file format conforms to the industry-wide standard format for healthcare information, HL7 version 2.4.
-Besides the minimum elements required for basic reporting, such as Workload and User Population reports, the HL7 export format includes data elements that can be used to provide expanded reporting capabilities and analyses related to other health status needs and performance measurement activities, such as Diabetes Management, Epidemiology, GPRA, and JCAHO's ORYX.
-For more information about this application click the following link:
+Besides the minimum elements required for basic reporting, such as Workload and User Population reports, the HL7 export format includes data elements that can be used to provide expanded reporting capabilities and analyses related to other health status needs and performance measurement activities, such as Diabetes Management, Epidemiology, GPRA/GPRAMA, and both ICD-9/ICD-10.
+For more information about the HL7 version 2.4 format, click the following link:

 - For those that cannot yet implement the industry-wide standard (HL7), the Non-HL7 Delimited File is available as of 10/01/12, which supports both ICD-9 and ICD-10.
 This format includes data elements that can be used to provide basic reporting, such as your Workload and User Population reports; however, it cannot provide the expanded reporting capabilities and analyses that are possible with HL7.
 In order to support ICD-10 code submissions, those sites still using the old Non-HL7 Fixed File format should change to the Non-HL7 Delimited File.
-For more information about this application click the following link:
+For more information about this Non-HL7 Delimited File format, click the following link:

 Creating an Export FileUsual initial first steps prior to creating an export file: